ReaSu/thgtoa/guide.md

 Creating a social media account with a pseudonym or screen/pen/brand name is easy.
 And in most cases this is enough to protect your identity as the next George Orwell.
 There are plenty of people using pseudonyms all over Facebook/Instagram/Twitter/LinkedIn/TikTok/Snapchat/Reddit/...
 But the vast majority of them are anything but anonymous, and can easily be traced to their real identity by your local police officers, random people within the OSINT[^5] (Open-Source Intelligence) community, and trolls[^6] on 4chan[^7].

 This is a good thing, because most criminals/trolls are not really tech savvy and will be identified with ease.
-But it's also a bad thing, because most political dissidents, human rights activists and whistleblowers can also be tracked down rather easily.
+But it is also a bad thing, because most political dissidents, human rights activists and whistleblowers can also be tracked down rather easily.

 This updated guide aims to provide an introduction to various de-anonymization techniques, tracking techniques, id verification techniques, and optional guidance to creating and maintaining **reasonably** anonymous identities online - including social media accounts - safely.
 This includes not only privacy-friendly platforms, but mainstream ones too.